ncatlab/nlab-content/pages/452.md

 preserves certain colimits (see reference below).

 This last example was one of the first investigated by Whitehead and his proof appears also in a little book by Hilton.
+See also [[Nonabelian algebraic topology]].